Barden Ridge

 Barden Ridge has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-No significant infrastructure changes are expected in the area at this time, as AreaSearch has identified no projects that could impact it.
-Key initiatives include Engadine High School Upgrade, M6 Stage 2, Rail Service Improvement Program - T4 Illawarra & Eastern Suburbs Line, and Community Infrastructure Strategic Plan 2050.
+No changes can significantly impact an area's performance like modifications to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of zero projects that are expected to affect the area.
+Notable projects include Engadine High School Upgrade, M6 Stage 2, Rail Service Improvement Program - T4 Illawarra & Eastern Suburbs Line, and Community Infrastructure Strategic Plan 2050.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.